gzahariew/My-first-project-/README.md

-Start

-what I am going to do
+A project where I learned about:
+ State management (useState),
+ Handling form inputs

 Functions

-1. Input value for basic imformation about tasks
+1. Input a TODO
-2. Input information about additional information
-3. Remoove a TODO
+2. Remoove a TODO

-Additionally

-1. Style it
-2. A hidden easter egg
-3. Get it testet by a QA injeneer